Yeh Hai Mohabbatein Spoiler: Who Will Win The Custody Of Roshni’s Unborn Baby - Ishita Or Raman?

 - Yeh Hai Mohabbatein Spoiler: Ishita & Raman To Get Reunited Soon, Thanks To Adi & Roshni’s Baby!

 The makers of Yeh Hai Mohabbatein are keeping the viewers glued with Roshni's track.
 In the previous episode, we saw as to how Param kidnapped Roshni and decides to make the ransom call to Raman.
-On the other hand, Ishita gets Romi's handkerchief at home and accuses him of kidnapping Roshni.
+On the other hand, Ishita gets Romi's handkerchief from home and accuses him of kidnapping Roshni.
 While Mihika lashes out at her, Aliya supports Ishita as she gets to know from her father (Mani) that Romi had asked him for a loan but he refused to help him.

-In the upcoming episode, the viewers will get to watch major drama as the Bhallas will be seen fighting for Roshni and Adi's unborn baby's custody.
+In the upcoming episode, the viewers will get to watch a major drama as the Bhallas will be seen fighting for Roshni and Adi's unborn baby's custody.
 Here's what will happen in the upcoming episodes.

 Raman & Ishita Search For Roshni

 Before the custody drama, Raman and Ishita will be seen searching for Roshni.
 They visit the temple on the way to pray for Roshni and her unborn baby's safety.
-At the temple, Raman accidently puts sindoor on Ishita's forehead.
+At the temple, Raman accidentally puts sindoor on Ishita's forehead.
 Later, they leave to find Roshni!

 Roshni Escapes

-Roshni would have escaped from the kidnapper's den and suddenly comes in front of Ishita and Raman's car.
+Roshni would have escaped from the kidnapper's den and bumps into Raman and Ishita.
 Roshni looks tensed, while Ishita and Raman calm her down.

 Roshni’s Ex Shantanu Is Back!